Rituxan (rituximab) is a biologic medicine that treats the pain and swelling of arthritis by suppressing part of the body’s immune system.

 The normal dose is 1000 mg in each infusion.
 A steroid called methylprednisolone (Solumedrol) is usually given 30 minutes before the Rituxan infusion to help prevent reactions to it.

-When starting Rituxan, the first dose is given on week 0.
+For rheumatoid arthritis, when starting Rituxan, the first dose is given on week 0.
 The second dose is given two weeks later.
 This cycle may be repeated again any time after 6 months depending on the patients’ response.

 The manufacturer of Rituxan offers a support program to Canadian patients that are prescribed the medication: